Service Overview

 Named Locations

-Named locations is a Microsoft feature that enables the definition of trusted IP ranges.
-Users working from these locations will not be prompted for MFA authentication.
+Named locations is a Microsoft feature that supports the use of networks that are deemed secure and reliable by an organisation.
+Users working from these locations will not be prompted for MFA authentication when accessing O365 applications via desktop or browser (portal.nhs.net will always prompt for MFA).

 Important Note: